Kzra/Game-of-MIDI/README.md

 **Acknowledgements:**
 <br>
-The writemidi and matrix2midi MATLAB functions used to write MIDI files were written by [Ken Schutte](https://kenschutte.com/midi#Writing%20MIDI).
+The writemidi and matrix2midi MATLAB functions used to write MIDI files were written by [Ken Schutte](https://kenschutte.com/midi#Writing%20MIDI). <br>
 Thanks to Mara Uboldi for the logo design.

 *Version 1.0* Last updated 09/09/2020